Apple's non-binary emojis are a step in the right direction

 that gender is actually a kind of social performance.
 From our earliest years, boys are taught to be aggressive and competitive while girls are taught to be caring and nurture relationships.
 True, biological differences play a role in our behavior since testosterone is linked to more aggressive actions, but such differences are blown out of all proportion by social expectations.

 Apple has done the right thing by giving its users the option to remove the concept of gender, which is obviously irrelevant to the use of emojis.
 Now it's time for other organizations to follow its lead.
-Companies, non-profits and governments should consider whether they're asking people to identify their genders and whether doing so is unnecessary.
+Companies, non-profits and governments should consider whether they're asking people to identify their genders and whether doing so is necessary.
 Most of the time, the answer will be no. There may be a legitimate medical reason for a doctor to ask questions about a person's sex -- or it might make sense for a dating app to match people based upon certain characteristics.
 But, most of the time, it's not germane.

 Making gender part of the equation in situations like casual online communication is a problem for two reasons.
 First, not everyone identifies as male or female.
 Some people, for example, identify as being gender fluid, as having no gender, as having more than one gender, or reject the concept of gender altogether.
 In addition, some identify as having a gender that does not match their sex (so some men identify as female and some women identify as male).
 Asking such people to choose whether they are male or female in order to use an emoji to, for example, indicate that they are juggling, or face-palming or any number of the cute, shorthand pictures we use to communicate is obviously discriminatory.